 Punch downs, on the other hand, are a very delicate way of stirring a wine.
 They keep skins from getting too extracted and little to no amount of added oxygen in the fermentation.
 Punch downs are typically done by hand and are more popular with non-interventionist winemaking.

 5. Oak-Aging vs. Steel Tank

 Oak aging does more than just add a vanilla flavor to wine.
 Oak increases a wine’s exposure to oxygen while it ages.
 Oxygen decreases tannin and can help a wine reach its optimal fruitiness.
 Wines aged for many years in oak develop nutty flavors.
-If you’re not that familiar with oak aging, definitely check out this article:

 6. Corks vs. Screwcaps